ujpandey/config/README.md

-# config
+# Ujjwal's Configurations
-Personal configurations for various software
+This is just a collection of personalized configurations for various software that I use.